Siege of Tyre (332 BC): Siege and naval warfare

 After this setback, Alexander was convinced that he would not be able to take Tyre without a navy.
 Fortunately for Alexander, his previous victory at Issus and subsequent conquests of the Phoenician city states of Byblos, Arwad and Sidon had meant that the fleets of these cities, which had composed most of the Persian navy, came under his banner.
 This immediately gave him command of a fleet of 80 ships.
 This development coincided also with the arrival of 120 war galleys sent by the king of Cyprus, who had heard of his victories and wished to join him.
 With the arrival of another 23 ships from the Greek city states of Ionia, Alexander had 223 galleys under his command, giving him command of the sea.
 Along with the navy he broadened the width of his mole to allow for more defensive engines to provide proper protection from the Tyrians.

 With his new fleet, Alexander's forces sailed on Tyre and quickly blockaded both ports with its superior numbers.
 Alexander had several of the slower galleys and a few barges refitted with battering rams.
 Finding that large underwater blocks of stone kept the rams from reaching the walls, Alexander had them removed by crane ships.
 The rams were then anchored near the walls, but the Tyrians sent out ships and divers to cut the anchor cables.
 Alexander responded by replacing the cables with chains.

 The Tyrians launched another counter-attack, but according to Arrian, were not so fortunate this time.
 The surprise attack went well initially.
 They noticed that Alexander returned to the mainland at the same time every afternoon for a meal and a rest along with much of his navy.
-The Tyrians were on the engineers and builders on the mole before they had to time to react.
+The Tyrians were upon the engineers and builders on the mole before they had to time to react.
 They slaughtered many soldiers before they were held by the remaining sailors until backup arrived and the attack was pushed back.
 For some reason on this day, Alexander had skipped his afternoon nap, and sailed around the city to capture those of the attacking force that had made an attempt to retreat.